 Contact the host before booking as not all properties can be booked instantly.
-Check availability and somethings you want to do.
+Check availability and what you want to do.
 Normally they reply quickly and approve.
-This makes the booking faster.
+This makes booking faster.

-If not availability you will get a message from the host stating that they’re fully booked.
+If not available you will get a message from the host stating that they’re fully booked.
 If it’s a very slow reply or no reply more than likely not available.

-Some AirBnB hosts offer discounts if your stay for a week or a month.
+Some Airbnb hosts offer discounts if you stay for a week or a month.
 So keep an eye out for the discounts.